AOEpeople/techradar/radar/2021-01-01/service-mesh.md

 quadrant:   platforms-and-aoe-services

 ---
-**Service Mesh** is a solution which makes service to service communications more comfortable and more secure in large microservice architectures.
+**Service Mesh** is a solution which makes service to service communication more comfortable and more secure in large microservice architectures.
 It decouples the routing part from the microservices which allows a service mesh implementation to offer features like:
 - Service Discovery (canary routing, a-b testing, etc.)
 - Resilience (circuit breaking, timeouts, etc.)